CAUSES THAT TOUCH

 Donate here

-In April we are collecting peanut butter.
+In April we are collecting shelf stable beverages such as juice boxes, juice bottles & shelf stable milk.
+The milk can be found at Costco, Fred Meyer's, Walmart and Dollar Tree.
 However, the demand for paper products, breakfast cereals, rice, peanut butter, flour, mac & cheese and high quality protein sources is ongoing.
 Please be generous to your neighbor.

 Cummings Cougars